stellarForgeLab/infosec-writeups/HealthGPT/README.md

 <img src="images/prompt_1_3.png" alt="Prompt 1 to 3" width="700">

 Seemed like the system was either not running properly or gated behind filters.
-I sent a few more 'hi'-prompts and received the same 'Access denied'.
+I **sent a few more 'hi'-prompts** and received the same 'Access denied' every time.

 ### Prompt 4